 During the summer season, ferries shuttle between downtown Providence and the island town of Newport, RI., across Narragansett Bay.

 The Federal Hill neighborhood, west of downtown, is Providence's Little Italy, and many people say the food and flavor of the neighborhood is very much like the Old Country.
-The main artery is Atwells Avenue.
+The main artery is Atwells Avenue (although the area around Broadway is quickly developing into a hotspot for good food and drinks).
 People come to Federal Hill to dine or shop for ingredients to cook Italian cooking at home.
 The street's famous grocery is Venda Ravioli.
 Restaurants range from classic white linen to hipster, with hanging ferns and creative drinks.

 Downtown Providence is home to the famed Rhode Island School of Design (RISD).
 The RISD Museum, at 224 Benefit Street, features a stunning collection of art, ranging from the masters to contemporary creators.
-Take home a piece of the freshest work of American artists from the risd works store at 20 North Main Street.
+Take home a piece of the freshest work of American artists from the RISD Store at 30 North Main Street.
 This is a hybrid of retail store, gallery, and design showroom showing work by RISD alumni and faculty.

 Smack in the heart of downtown Providence, in the shadow of City Hall and the Biltmore Hotel, is Kennedy Plaza and the BankNewport City Center's public ice skating rink.
 This center provides outdoor ice skating for adults and children, rentals, and food concessions.
 Nice way to burn some energy in the daytime, surrounded by the city's beautiful 19th-century architectural profile.
 Night time skating is dreamy.